A North American Conservation Success

 Delisted from the Endangered Species Act

-The U.S. Fish and Wildlife Service declares the peregrine fully recovered.
-Estimated breeding pairs in the U.S. and Canada: ~1,650 — well above the delisting target.
+The U.S. Fish and Wildlife Service declares the American peregrine (F. p. anatum) fully recovered.
+Estimated breeding pairs in the U.S. and Canada: ~1,650 — well above the delisting target.2 (The Arctic peregrine, F. p. tundrius, had been delisted five years earlier in 1994.)

 2003 – 2015